fnogatz/clocker/README.md

     Show dates between lt and gt.
 Show archived dates with -a.
     Optionally filter by TYPE, a string or /regex/.

-  clocker report {-v, --reportDay DATE}
+  clocker report {-v, --day DATE}
     Show all logged hours of a specific day.
     In verbose mode (-v), also show clocked messages.
-    If no --reportDay is set, the current day will be used.
+    If no --day is set, the current day will be used.

   clocker csv {--gt DATE, --lt DATE, --props FIELDS, -a}
     Generate CSV output.